dib-lab/2020-paper-sourmash-gather/manuscript.md

 calculation, and taxonomic analysis with metagenome download from the SRA, genome download from GenBank, and read mapping.

+The hybrid selection and mapping pipeline using the rank-ordered min-set-cov results was implemented in the `subtract_gather.py` script that is part of the genome-grist package.

+## Figures and notebooks for this paper.

+## Data accessions

 The summary results from genome-grist for this paper are available HERE.

-## Figures and notebooks for this paper.

 ## Revised theoretical analysis of FracMinHash